textileio/community/docs/powergate/index.md

 ## Overview

 Powergate is a collection of libraries, modules, and configurations that can used independently, and composed together to integrate Filecoin into your application or storage system.
 The Powergate is designed to manage one or many Filecoin wallet addresses.
-Each address and its associated configuration and data storage is scoped by a Storage Profile, and most Powergate APIs function within a single Storage Profile.
+Each address and its associated configuration and data storage is scoped by user, and most Powergate APIs function within a single user.

 Some benefits of using the Powergate include: